turris-cz/user-docs/docs/basics/collect/collect.md

 # Data Collection

-## Why enable Data Collection?

 One of the initial motives that led to the development of the Turris router was to set up a secure home router that is capable of responding to current threats in almost real time.
 However a large amount of data is needed to identify an attacker and distinguish it from the usual traffic.

-The data collection system [Sentinel](../apps/sentinel.md) is a key source of such a data.
-We use this data to build and distribute a [dynamic firewall](dynfw/collect-dynfw.md) which afterwards helps to keep your router secure.
+The data collection system [Sentinel](../apps/sentinel.md) is a key source of such data.
+We use this data to build and distribute a [dynamic firewall](dynfw/collect-dynfw.md) which afterwards helps keep your router secure.
-Enabling data collection thus helps to protect your own router (and home) as well as to protect the rest of the world.
+As a result, enabling data collection helps to protect your own router (and home) as well as to protect the rest of the world.

 ## What data do we collect?

-There are multiple source of data we collect.
+There are multiple sources of data we collect.
 Depending on the source used, the type of data varies.
 On you router you can notably enable *Firewall monitoring*, deploy *Minipots* or use *HaaS*.